-Jeffrey Gundlach – investor and director of DOUBLELINE CAPITAL
+Jeffrey Gundlach is an investor and CEO of DOUBLELINE CAPITAL

-The direction of investing and trading on the stock exchange attracts many successful people who have somehow managed to realize themselves in life.
+The field of investing and trading on the stock exchange attracts many successful people who have somehow managed to realize themselves in life.

-The reason for this phenomenon is the desire not only to preserve earned capital, but also to significantly increase it, ensuring a profitability that is several percent higher than the bank one.
+The reason for this phenomenon is the desire not only to preserve accumulated capital but also to significantly increase it, ensuring a return several percentage points higher than that of banks.

-However, the history of the stock exchange world contains more resonant stories, since sometimes completely random people who have nothing in common with the investment world achieved simply stunning success.
+However, the history of the stock market holds more resonant stories, as sometimes completely random people with nothing to do with the investment world have achieved simply stunning success.

-Actually, you will get acquainted with one of these stories in the article and learn about how a musician began to manage billions of dollars.
+In fact, you will learn about one such story in this article and how a musician came to manage billions of dollars.

-Jeffrey Gundlach was born on October 30, 1959 in Amherst, New York.
-He grew up in the most ordinary American family, where there was only enough money to feed the family and for small elements of everyday luxuries.
+Jeffrey Gundlach was born on October 30, 1959, in Amherst, New York.
+He grew up in a very ordinary American family, where the family's income was only enough to feed the family and afford a few luxuries.

 In an interview, Jeffrey Gundlach, recalling his childhood, told how their dryer broke one day, and instead of panicking and calling a repairman, his mother spread out ropes in the backyard, which she used for many years.